gerryc89/Trigorilla-Pro/README.md

 in some time is possible to implement a custom firmware for this board without change it.
-The schematics is designed with eagle cad free and is for only for study purpose, only the foundamental signals are drawed, and some components that i ave selected are incorrect for the pcb, but for the digital wiring sense is ok.
+The schematics is designed with eagle cad free and is for only for study purpose, only the foundamental signals are drawed, and some components that i have selected are incorrect for the pcb, but for the digital wiring sense is ok.
 The library for the drawing are all included, created from the respectively authors.